-Spring rains might mean a weekend full of Netflix instead of slogging through sloppy soaking hike, but it also mean it’s waterfall season.
+Spring rains might mean a weekend full of Netflix instead of slogging through sloppy soaking hike, but it also means it’s waterfall season.
 Last week here in Arkansas it rained for four days straight.
 And it was a nice gentle rain, it poured and flooded.
 But on Sunday the sun came out and I knew I was going to be heading for a waterfall hike.

 Learning when there’s too much water